chmduquesne/resume.chmd.fr/resume.md

 > **Technology Leader**
 > \
 > \
-> Technology Leader, Data Architect, Operations Research Specialist.
-In
+> Technology Leader and Data Architect with an Operations Research
-> love with data driven decision making.
-French, living in Munich.
+> background.
+In love with data driven decision making.
+French, living in
+> Munich.

 ----